QuantEcon/cef_2024_singapore/README.md

 All participants should bring laptop computers.

-Some background on algorithms see [Dynamic Programming](https://dp.quantecon.org).
+For background on algos see [Dynamic Programming](https://dp.quantecon.org).